 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Sint Maarten.

 Crime: Crimes of opportunity, such as pickpockets and purse snatching particularly at beaches, hotel lobbies, or from cars are common.
 Accordingly,

 Be sure you are sufficiently insured when renting vehicles, jet skis, and other equipment.
 Theft of rental cars can occur, and damages may not be fully covered by local insurance when a vehicle is stolen.

 Parents of young travelers should be aware that the legal drinking age of 18 is not always enforced.
 Extra parental supervision may be appropriate.
 Take standard precautions when frequenting nightclubs and bars.
 Travel in pairs or groups and, if you consume alcohol, do so responsibly.
 Do not leave your drink unattended or accept open containers from strangers.
 If you are a victim of a crime, report it immediately to Sint Maarten police (dial 911) and the U.S. Consulate.

 Watersports Advisory: Be aware of the risks of recreational water activities.
 Never venture out alone, particularly at isolated beaches or far out to sea.
 Avoid entering the water above your waist if you have been drinking and always be mindful of watercraft traffic in the area.
 When in doubt, stay out!

-If you or someone you know becomes a victim of crime, report it immediately to the local police and the U.S.Consulate.
-Do not rely on hotels, restaurants, or tour companies to make the report for you.
+Do not rely on hotels, restaurants, or tour companies to make a crime report for you.